 A place for everything and everything in its place, Mommy said.
 Then you know where it is when you want it.
 But now things had been misplaced.
 Things were missing.
 Worse still, things had been added, things you couldn't quite see, like in one of those pictures that said CAN YOU SEE THE INDIANS?
 And if you strained and squinted, you could see some of them--the thing you had taken for a cactus at first glance was really a brave with a knife clamped in his teeth, and there were others hiding in the rocks, and you could even see one of their evil, merciless faces peering through the spokes of a covered wagon wheel. ..

 The Indians in King's description bring up polymorphing, metamorphing, assuming different shapes and chameleon-like concealment.
-Or, alternatively, the mind's tendency to anthropomorphize objects and look for form in chaos.
-Both of these ideas are essentials in Kubrick's films from Fear and Desire on.
+Or, alternatively, they belong to the mind's tendency to anthropomorphize objects and look for form in chaos.
+Both of these ideas are key essentials in Kubrick's films from Fear and Desire on.

 Ultimately, what is most important with the indigenous idea being introduced by Kubrick is humanity's discomfort with non-virgin territory, of the sense of primal, residual spirits or forces that can't be co-opted, and are these friendly or hostile.
-This becomes cognate with nature itself in the film, the hotel ever battling against the elements.
-The battle against nature and the dread of imposed order collapsing gives an in for unconscious content in the psyche to be activated.
+These forces become cognate with nature itself in the film, the hotel ever battling against the elements.
+The battle against nature and the dread of humankind's imposed order collapsing gives an in for unconscious content in the psyche to be activated.

 Architecturally, it's possibly a reason Kubrick was interested in the Timberline serving as the exterior, due its central portion and the ability to spy in its towering roof a kind of pyramidal structure.